-Alon Skuy is a photojournalist born in Johannesburg, South Africa and based in Miami, Florida.
+Alon Skuy is a photojournalist born in Johannesburg, South Africa now based in Miami, Florida.

 After completing a course at The Market Photo Workshop, he began working as a photographer for some of the country’s largest publications.
 He later moved on to be Chief Photographer of the Sunday Times and The Times in South Africa, focusing on issues relating to inequality, resilience and life on the fringes of society.

 Skuy’s career has been defined by his depth and range as a news and documentary photographer.
-He is noted for his coverage of the 2012 Marikana Massacre, said to be the most lethal use of force by South African security forces against its own civilians since The Sharpeville Massacre of 1976.
+He is noted for his coverage of the 2012 Marikana Massacre, said to be the most lethal use of force by South African security forces against its own civilians since The Sharpeville Massacre of 1976, his long term work around the scourge of xenophobic violence, and his intimate portrayal of sub culture.

-Skuy was awarded the Ruth First Fellowship Award for Photojournalism at the prestigious University of the Witwatersrand in 2008 for his photographic essay ‘Living Inside A Bridge’.
+Skuy is a recipient of the Ruth First Fellowship for Photojournalism at the prestigious University of the Witwatersrand for his photographic essay ‘Living Inside A Bridge’ (2008).

 In 2022, Skuy published MARiKANA 2012/2022, a body of work commemorating a decade since the Marikana Massacre, a watershed moment in South Africa’s history.